eloraiby/delaunay/README.md

 Release the `tri_delaunay2d_t` structure by calling `tri_delaunay2d_release`.

 ### Robustness
 Currently robustness is achieved by using 64 bits precision inputs and computation using 80 bits.
-It's possible to achieve maximum the robustness using __float128 for computation.
+It's possible to achieve the maximum fast robustness using __float128 for computation (without using a slow BigFloat library).
 This however is not supported with ARM.

 Historical Note: Previous version of delaunay used the Predicates from Jonathan Richard Shewchuk.
 The code is however unstable when compiled with gcc with -m32 and run on x64 machines.
 As such the code was removed.